jc-prg/mbox/BACKLOG.md

 * OK - BUG app - local player also for playlists (tracks & albums to be loaded)
 * OK - BUG app - local player of streams doesn't work (plays last loaded album instead)
 * Button for filter
+* OK - Queue for jcApp.requestAPI
+* OK - BUG app - callback functions overwriten by second call?

-- timeout for API Request and reaction to the timeout (show error message) - required e.g. if parallel processes like a system update is running on the raspberry
+* OK - timeout for API Request and reaction to the timeout (show error message) - required e.g. if parallel processes like a system update is running on the raspberry

 - filter for genres (or other metadata ...)
 - appMsg.confirm -> place dialog in the middle (bit more above ...)
 - reload control panel whenever pressed button (show new title and new buttons immedatley)